russellcardullo/subleq.js/README.md

 * cpu.js is the main program.
 This takes an integer array which represents the program.
 * assembler.js is a rough assembler.
 This takes assembly language and produces an integer array.
+* io.js handles input and output with an HTML page.
+* index.html is an example page that uses the subleq interpreter.